 Which of the following forms of communication is formal?
 Which is informal?
-Tick the appropriate box.
+Tick the appropriate column.

 No Formal Informal

 1 A company report

-2 A letter of application

-3 A mobile phone text message to a friend
+2 A letter to a friend

+3 A letter of application

 4 A workplace memo

-5 A post-it to mum
+5 A post-it to a family member

-6 A letter to a friend
+6 A mobile phone text message to a friend

 7 A workplace email

 8 A holiday postcard

-9 A short talk or presentation
+9 A presentation

-10 A written college assignment
+10 A written course assignment

-11 Interviews with workplace or college staff
+11 Interviews with employers

 12 Discussion on last night's TV programmes with friends

-Formal and Informal Communication True or False - circle the correct answer

-1. The two most important things to remember when writing or speaking are audience and purpose?

-2. Formal communication is the correct type of communication to use in all situations.

-3. It is okay to use slang in formal written documents.

-4. Formal language means using very long complicated words and sentences.

-5. Proper spelling, punctuation and grammar should be used in formal writing.

-6. When using formal written communication it is important to use the proper layout and structure - eg for reports, business letters, emails, memos, telephone messages etc.
+Formal and Informal Communication Read the following statements and then circle True or False 1.
+The two most important things to remember when writing or speaking are audience and purpose.
+True / False 2.
+Formal communication is the correct type of communication to use in all situations.
+True / False 3.
+It is fine for slang words and phrases to be used in formal speech and writing.
+True / False 4.
+Formal language means using very long complicated words.
+True / False 5.
+Proper spelling, punctuation and grammar should be used in formal writing.
+True / False 6.
+Formal communication can be understood by everyone but informal communication might only be understood by our friends and families.
+True / False 7.
+When using formal written communication it is important to use the proper layout and structure - e.g. for reports, business letters, emails, memos, telephone messages etc. True / False

-Fact and Opinion (Persuasive Writing)
+Fact and Opinion

+(Persuasive Writing)